 What Birds of Prey Eat

-- Small Birds: Many small birds including finches, sparrows and songbirds are prey for larger birds.
-Depending on the raptor species, they may surprise the smaller birds on the ground or catch them in mid-flight, either through diving or after an acrobatic aerial chase.
+- Small Birds: Many small birds including finches, sparrows, and songbirds are prey for larger birds.
+Depending on the raptor species, they may surprise smaller birds on the ground or catch them in mid-flight, either through diving or after an acrobatic aerial chase.
+Accipiters such as sharp-shinned hawks and Cooper's hawks are specialists at hunting small birds.

 - Carrion: Dead animals and rotting carcasses are the primary diet of scavenging raptors such as the turkey vulture and the California condor.
 Other large raptors, including golden and bald eagles, will also choose an easy meal like carrion if it is available.